QF 3-inch 20 cwt: World War II

 At the beginning of World War II in 1939, Britain possessed approximately 500 of these guns.
+Over the 1930s, they had been gradually modernized, and a limited production line was set up at the Commonwealth Ordnance Factory Maribyrnong, Australia.
 Initially most were in the heavy anti-aircraft (HAA) role until replaced by the new QF 3.7 in gun.
 Some were deployed as light anti-aircraft guns (LAA) for airfield defence, being transferred to the RAF Regiment when this was formed in 1942, until more 40 mm Bofors guns arrived However, it was discovered at mobilization that the 233 guns in HAA reserve were missing various parts and predicted fire instruments.
 One hundred and twenty were in France with the British Expeditionary Force in November 1939, compared with 48 of the modern QF 3.7-inch AA gun.

 In 1941, 100 of the obsolete guns were converted to become the 3-inch 16 cwt anti-tank gun, firing a 12.5 lb armour-piercing shell.
 They appear to have been mainly deployed in home defence.
 Some were mounted to Churchill tanks to become the "Gun Carrier, 3-inch, Mk I, Churchill (A22D)".